zakwarren/nightsawayforms/docs/userGuide.md

 The equipment list uses a JSON file to provide it with all the possible options that could be included.
 These are grouped into several categories.
-The equipment function of nightsAwayForms reads these categories, asks if you want to include them, then goes through a list of items and asks if you want to take each one.
+The equipment function of nightsawayforms reads these categories, asks if you want to include them, then goes through a list of items and asks if you want to take each one.
 If so, it will ask how many.
 Finally, it will add this information to the spreadsheet.

-Some categories are automatically assumed to be included based on the data collected when nightsAwayForms first starts.
+Some categories are automatically assumed to be included based on the data collected when nightsawayforms first starts.
 For example, if you say "y" when it asks whether you will be catering (instead of using a site's provision), the equipment list will move directly to the catering category, asking you what equipment you wish to take and how much of each.

-nightsAwayForms comes with a default equipment JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default equipment JSON file, which it deploys on startup if the file doesn't already exist.
 This can be edited with your own categories and equipment.
 Details on this, and can be found under the advanced usage section.

 ###Conclusion

-Once nightsAwayForms has written all the documents to the desired directory, you're free to edit them with a word processor or spreadsheet software.
+Once nightsawayforms has written all the documents to the desired directory, you're free to edit them with a word processor or spreadsheet software.
 When you're happy, you can distribute them as appropriate.